-FIM: File Integrity Monitoring is a technology that monitors and detects changes in files that may indicate a cyberattack.
+FIM: File Integrity Monitoring is a technology that monitors and detects changes in files that may indicate a What is a Cyberattack?
+A cyberattack is a deliberate and malicious attempt to exploit vulnerabilities in computer systems, networks, or software applications to cause damage, steal information, disrupt services, or...
+More.
 Otherwise known as change monitoring, file integrity monitoring involves examining files to see if and when they change, how they change, who changed them, and what can be done to restore those files if those modifications are unauthorized.

 MTTR & MTTD: two key cybersecurity performance indicators:

 - Mean Time to Detect (MTTD): MTTD is the average time it takes to discover a security threat or incident.

 - Mean Time to Respond (MTTR): MTTR measures the average time it takes to control and remediate a threat.

 PCI DSS stands for Payment Card Industry Data Security Standard.
 It is a set of security best practices developed to ensure the secure handling of credit and payment card data.
 More: The Payment Card Industry Data Security Standard is a set of security standards set by The Payment Card Industry Security Standards Council (PCI SSC) to ensure that companies that accept, process, store or transmit credit card information maintain a secure environment.